 Leaderboards have long been one of the most popular and widely used game design techniques in gamification.
 As a powerful tool for encouraging competition, showcasing achievement, and driving user engagement, leaderboards can add significant value to an experience when designed and implemented effectively.

 However, despite their potential to motivate and inspire, leaderboards are often misused or poorly designed, leading to a negative impact on user experience and even demoralizing those who find themselves at the bottom of the rankings.

-In my book, “Actionable Gamification: Beyond Points, Badges, and Leaderboards,” I emphasize the importance of looking beyond these common game design elements to create more meaningful and engaging experiences.
+In Yu-kai Chou’s book, “Actionable Gamification: Beyond Points, Badges, and Leaderboards,” he emphasizes the importance of looking beyond these common game design elements to create more meaningful and engaging experiences.
 While the book explores a variety of techniques for effective gamification, it’s essential to recognize that leaderboards still have a vital role to play when designed correctly.